zkytony/robotdev/movo/src/rbd_movo_action/rbd_movo_motor_skills/README.md

      ![image](https://user-images.githubusercontent.com/7720184/150757773-1a0c8f7d-89eb-426f-9ca9-0fb1150b9d28.png)

+I encountered a problem due to noisy kinect that there are some points really close to the robot, which causes the motion planning to fail.
+I asked a [question on ROS Answers](https://answers.ros.org/question/395059/noisy-points-from-point-cloud-causes-moveit-to-fail/).

 ### Avoiding big weird motions.

+TRY FIRST: INCREASE TOLERANCE.

 If you just send Moveit! the end effector pose, you may end up something like this: